bitshares/bitshares-ui/app/help/en/gateways/ioxbank.md

 # ioxbank Instant Gateway Service
-ioxbank instant gateway service is responsible for moving cryptocurrencies between BitShares and other Blockchains.
+ioxbank instant gateway service is connecting cryptocurrencies between BitShares and other Blockchains.
+Blockchains transactions are being setteled immediently once blocks are confirmed over Blockchains.
 You can easily identify those cryptocurrencies supported by ioxbank, they are prefixed with **IOB.** and can be found under assets explore page.

 ## Help Docs
 [https://support.ioxbank.com/docs](https://support.ioxbank.com/docs)